Mimosa (star): Stellar system

-The secondary, β Crucis B, may be a main sequence star with a stellar class of B2.
-In 2007, a third companion was announced, which may be a low mass, pre-main sequence star.
-The X-ray emission from this star was detected using the Chandra X-ray Observatory.
+In 2007, a second companion was announced, which may be a pre-main sequence star 0.78 times the Sun's mass.
+With the assigned designation of β Crucis D, the X-ray emission from this star was detected using the Chandra X-ray Observatory.
+It is likely on the post-T Tauri stage of its evolution, as opposed to the primary star which has already left the main sequence.
+From its common proper motion, it was confirmed to be bound to the system by a 2023 study.
+While its orbit has not been measured, it probably has a high inclination, and its position angle is similar to that of the inner AB pair, suggesting that both orbits are mutually aligned.

 Two other stars, located at angular separations of 44 and 370 arcseconds, are likely optical companions that are not physically associated with the system.
 The β Crucis system may be a member of the Lower Centaurus–Crux sub-group of the Scorpius–Centaurus association.
 This is a stellar association of stars that share a common origin.

 In culture

 Mimosa is represented in the flags of Australia, New Zealand, Samoa and Papua New Guinea as one of five stars making up the Southern Cross.
 It is also featured in the flag of Brazil, along with 26 other stars, each of which represents a state.
 Mimosa represents the State of Rio de Janeiro.

 A vessel named MV Becrux is used to export live cattle from Australia to customers in Asia.
 An episode dedicated to the vessel features in the television documentary series Mighty Ships.